-The current model of Central Community Locomotor is to have content focused lectures in the morning followed by simulated patient consultations in the afternoon.
+The current model is to have content focused lectures in the morning followed by simulated patient consultations in the afternoon.
 The clinical information delivered in the morning informs the content of the consultations in the afternoon.
 The simulated surgeries are a focused attempt to develop the consultation skills as an extension of the communication skills they learn in Year 3.

-Outline for Virtual Teaching
+Outline for Teaching

-We have arranged for students to have ENT lectures in the morning, virtually.
+We have arranged for students to have ENT lectures in the morning.
 In the afternoon we will be focussed on teaching ENT clinical knowledge and application.
 This is an important change from our usual focus on consultation skills.

 We have developed an ENT Clinical Skills resource in the form of a PowerPoint presentation.
-Tutors will use the teaching resource to teach a variety of clinical skills through the afternoon.
-Unfortunately, due to the new format of teaching virtually we will loose the opportunity to practise their clinical skills with otoscopes etc The skills the students will be taught are very much core skills within General Practice.
+Tutors will use the teaching resource to teach a variety of clinical skills through the afternoon and the opportunity to practise their clinical skills with otoscopes.

+The skills the students will be taught are very much core skills within General Practice.
 The intention is not to provide an ENT speciality master class but rather to introduce students to basic ENT knowledge and by extension recognise that basic ENT knowledge are a core component of General Practice.